Cristiano Araújo

 Cristiano de Melo Araújo (January 24, 1986 – June 24, 2015) was a Brazilian singer-songwriter.

-Araújo was famous for the singles "Efeitos" (2011), "Você mudou" (2012), "Maus bocados" (2013), "Cê que sabe" and "É com ela que eu estou" (both in 2014).
+Araújo was known for the singles "Efeitos" (2011), "Você mudou" (2012), "Maus bocados" (2013), "Cê que sabe" and "É com ela que eu estou" (both in 2014).
 After his album Efeitos in 2011 and live álbum/ DVD Ao Vivo em Goiânia in 2012, he released his solo studio album Continua in 2013.
 In 2014, he released his third live album In The Cities – Ao Vivo em Cuiabá.
-With most of his latest songs not making it onto a CD due to his sudden death.
 Araújo was signed to the Brazilian Som Livre record label.

 Career

 Beginnings

 From early childhood in Goiás, Cristiano Araújo was influenced by sertanejo.
-Cristiano came from a musically inclined family, containing four generations of musicians and singers.
+Araújo came from a musically inclined family, containing four generations of musicians and singers.
 His parents João Reis and Zenaide Melo encouraged and supported him in his conquest for a musical career and bought him his first guitar at 6 years old.
 By age 9, he was putting on public performances and shows.
 At 10 years old, he was composing songs.

 At age 13 he recorded his first EP and performed it during a popular Brazilian TV show, Festival do Faustão.
 His album was released and quickly shot up to the No. 6 spot in local "região centro oeste" (the midwest) charts.
 He was then offered the opportunity to include one of his songs in a popular "young talents" or "Jovens Talentos" CD, which would open chances for publicity all over the country.
-Again, Cristiano was still only a teenager at the time.

 With sister Ana Cristina

-In the years to come, Cristiano would appear on television shows and main events.
+In the years to come, Araújo would appear on television shows and main events.
 At 17, he formed a duo with his twin sister Ana Cristina.
 For the next 6 years six years, they would record many songs and perform together.
-However, they failed to achieve much commercial success and were only truly known locally.
+However, they failed to achieve much commercial success and were only known locally.